Documentation Docs

 View Demo

-Variables vs Question Values
+Variables vs Calculated Values

 Criteria Variables Calculated values